Garlov/AutoRhythm/README.md

 Future ideas include: Rate modifiers, noteskins, general visual and algorithmic improvements, youtube integration or some other form of user provided audio, applying an ANN or some other machine learning algorithm to this, key configuration, lots of community features like export to other rhythm game formats, online leaderboards, local scores, grading of scores, pass-fail, more effects etc.

 The hardest challenge for this was/is to balance the very quiet songs (or parts of songs) with the loudest parts, without one or the other ending up empty or insanely dense.
-We got some of the ways there, but there's much more work to be done on the algorithms to call this a complete product.
+We got some of the way there, but there's much more work to be done on the algorithms to call this a complete product.

 ### Team
 Our team for the jam consisted of 3 people.